lambda-hj/codeplugins/commands/commit.md

 ### Body

+- Body must be in Chinese
 - Bullet points with "-"
 - Max 72 chars per line
 - Explain what and why
-- Must be in English
+- Must be in Chinese
 - Use【】for different types

 ## Critical Requirements

-1. Output ONLY the commit message
-2. Write ONLY in English
-3. NO additional text or explanations
+1. NO additional text or explanations
-4. NO questions or comments
+2. NO questions or comments
-5. NO formatting instructions or metadata
+3. NO formatting instructions or metadata

-## Guidelines

-- DO NOT add any ads such as "Generated with [Claude Code](https://claude.ai/code)"
+4. DO NOT add any ads such as "Generated with [Claude Code](https://claude.ai/code)"
-- Only generate the message for staged files/changes
+5. Only generate the message for staged files/changes
-- Don't add any files using `git add`.
+6. Don't add any files using `git add`.
 The user will decide what to add.
-- Follow the rules below for the commit message.

 ## Examples